 “He doesn’t love Xiao Qiao.
 He only knows how to say those words with his mouth.
 What have he done for her?
 He doesn’t even trust her.”

-Mr. Zeng puts a comforting hand on Joanne’s left shoulder.
+Mr. Tseng put a comforting hand on Joanne’s left shoulder.
 “You can’t change how he thinks, but you can be supportive to Xiao Qiao.”

 “It goes without saying, Ba.”

-Mr. Zeng returns his hand to the table.
-Joanne sighs out and puts her head on the table with her left hand as cushion.
-Mr. Zeng goes back to his book.
+Mr. Tseng returned his hand to the table.
+Joanne sighed out and put her head on the table with her left hand as cushion.
+Mr. Tseng went back to his book.

-“Ba…” Joanne utters out in a tired voice.
+“Ba…” Joanne uttered out in a tired voice.

 “If it bugs you so much, little one, why don’t you go and confront Shang Fu later?
 I mean without having Xiao Qiao or anyone around.”

 “Like he would listen to me.”